maxzheng/great-life-guide/README.md

    push yourself to get started.
 When you get negative feelings (e.g. tired, bored) while doing something good (e.g. exercise, reading), after letting them go, try to manifest positive feelings (e.g. excited, happy) by thinking about them or how what you are doing will help you in the future -- that will train your mind to enjoy doing good things.
-   Another great way to train is by believing that you can do anything, which builds confidence and codes your mind to manifest them.
    Kids are naturally driven as they enjoy playing and their love for family, friends, and things are pure, sincere, and overflowing. :heart:

 <img src="great-life-by-paige-cody.jpg">